 When your assessments are piling up and the anxiety surrounding upcoming exams is strong, it might be super tempting to find an easy way out and sometimes it might feel like the only way to push through it all.
 BUT it is not the answer.
 Academic misconduct is something CQUni takes really seriously and there are severe penalties for it if you’re caught participating in it. (and you will be caught).
 Free academic support is available to you as a CQUni student so if you’re struggling, we urge you to reach out.

-The Academic Learning Centre, GOAL, and Studiosity after-hours assistance are fantastic resources available which can help you tackle your assessments and exam preparation and guide you on the right path.
+The Academic Learning Centre, Get Optimistic About Learning (GOAL), and Studiosity after-hours assistance are fantastic resources which can help you tackle your assessments and exam preparation and guide you on the right path.
 Students also have access to our free Student Counselling service.

 Tip #4: Study, study, study